lesteve/SPFW/structured SVM/README.md

 ##Usage

-If you would like to use the BCFW solver for your own structured output prediction problem, you will need to implement three functions:
+If you would like to use the SP-FW solvers for your own structured output prediction problem, you will need to implement three functions:

 * The feature map.